 About Our Graphic Element

 What better symbol for construction than the Hokie Stone, a Southwestern Virginia limestone designed into a Neo-gothic Campus built environment.
 The Hokie Stone structure represents the resilience and sustainability of our mission.
 The arrangement of the stones represents both vertical and horizontal construction and is inspired by the initials of our co-founders, Ross Myers and John Lawson.
-The element applies these Virginia Tech palette colors: Hokie Stone Grey, Landgrant Grey, Skipper Smoke, Virginia Sunset, and Black.
-These colors represent our 5 guiding principles.
+The element applies these Virginia Tech palette colors: Hokie Stone Grey, Landgrant Grey, Skipper Smoke, Virginia Sunset, Yardline White, and Black.